TheFox/docs/routeros/spanning_multiple_vlans_over_a_bridge_interface.md

 ## Introduction

-There is difference between *having a VLAN endpoint per port* and *having multiple VLANs spanning over a [Bridge Interface](https://wiki.mikrotik.com/wiki/Manual:Interface/Bridge)*.
+There is a difference between *having a VLAN endpoint per port* and *having multiple VLANs spanning over a [Bridge Interface](https://wiki.mikrotik.com/wiki/Manual:Interface/Bridge)*.

 [Bridge VLAN Filtering](https://wiki.mikrotik.com/wiki/Manual:Interface/Bridge#Bridge_VLAN_Filtering) describes how to setup a specific VLAN on a port.
 It matters on which ports the cables are connected since the ports untag the VLAN packets.

 This document describes how to span multiple VLANs over a Bridge.
-It should make clear that there is difference between one VLAN per port and spanning multiple VLANs over the whole bridge.
-The latter forwards all VLANs through the bridge, meaning that all ports receive all VLAN packets.
-All ports share the same VLANs, in- and outgoing, because the port itself and the bridge do not untag any VLAN packets.
+It should make clear that there is difference between one VLAN per port and spanning multiple VLANs over the whole Bridge.
+The latter forwards all VLANs through the Bridge, meaning that all VLAN packets can go through all ports.
+The ports share the same VLANs, in- and outgoing, because the port itself and the Bridge do not untag any VLAN packets.
 The VLAN packets will be untagged by VLAN interfaces, as you will see later.

 ## Requirements